 Q. What kinds of inspirations rely on when designing your jewelry?

-I describe the inspiration for my jewelry as Art Deco by way of Ancient Egyptian, Etruscan, and Native American art.
+I describe the inspiration for my jewelry as Art Deco by way of Ancient Egyptian, Etruscan, and Native American art creating pieces like this men cuban link chain.
 I am particularly enchanted by the way these cultures depict nature in their jewelry.
 It’s a fine line to walk when trying to replicate nature, as too much of one element can make your work look overtly literal, and too much of another can make it sentimental.
 Somehow, these cultures keep their representations of nature refined.
 I try to emulate this poeticism in my work as well.

 Big cats have inspired humans for thousands of years, and I am no exception!
 I am fascinated by how graceful and athletic they are.
 I also have cats, which are endlessly entertaining and inspiring.
 Sometimes I feel like I have professional gymnasts in my apartment, leaping and pouncing throughout the day.